bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 <!-- b-calendar-i18n.vue -->
 ```

-Currently `<b-calendar>` only supports the Gergorian (`'gregory'`) calendar.
+Currently `<b-calendar>` only supports the Gregorian (`'gregory'`) calendar.

 By default, `<b-calendar>` automatically detects RTL vs LTR via the resolved locale.
-You can
+You can force
-force the calendar to render right-to-left by setting the `direction` prop to the string `rtl`, or
+the calendar to render right-to-left by setting the `direction` prop to the string `rtl`, or set the
-set the `direction` prop to `'ltr'` to always render left-to-right.
+`direction` prop to `'ltr'` to always render left-to-right.

 For server side rendering (SSR) when using Node.js, ensure that the Node.js runtime you are using
 supports `Intl` and the locales you will be using.
 Refer to the